 Before you confuse BaaS with Open banking, let me stop you right there.

-While Open Banking is a regulation that encomapsses both open data and open capabilities, BaaS is purely a business model that exposes banking APIs and processes to third party developers.
+While Open Banking is a regulation that encompasses both open data and open capabilities, BaaS is purely a business model that exposes banking APIs and processes to third-party developers.

 The primary reason for BaaS receiving an amazing success in markets like Europe is the advent of open banking regulations and traditional banks coming on board with it.

-And are also paving the way forward for new fintechs to dive in the success of BaaS.
+And are also paving the way forward for new fintech to dive into the success of BaaS.